juhana-peltomaa/landing-page/README.md

  Note that this project is kept at barebones and e.g. did not consider any mobile optimisation nor images.
 These might be added later.

  ## Demo
- Check out the recipe site [here](https://juhana-peltomaa.github.io/landing-page/).
+ Check out the project [here](https://juhana-peltomaa.github.io/landing-page/).